TommyJackson85/techfix_overlap/README-TESTING.md

 - Upon opening the blog page, I can see all of the news posts separated by their dates, titles and a line below each, and with the most recently posted seen first.

+## Code logic of average charts

+- Manually tested average charts monthly averages.
+    - Went 3 sets of 30 days back from current date, while going through each bug post.
+        For each 30 days
+            - If the dates overlapped with post start and end dates, I would add one to a whole number.
+            - Would then divide the collective number by 3 (for 3 months).
+    - I didn't do the same for weeks because it follows the same logic but with 7 instead of 30.
+    - Officially tested on the 29th of August, with returned results of an average of 3.33 bugs worked on per month.

 ## Django automated tests

 - With permission from the tutors, I used the other resources for to cover the testing.
 I used: